GPT-TV/gpt-tv-facct24/README.md

 ## Associated Research Paper: [Auditing GPT's Content Moderation Guardrails: Can ChatGPT Write Your Favorite TV Show?](https://dl.acm.org/doi/10.1145/3630106.3658932)

+This GitHub repository provides the software pipeline to run the audit of ChatGPT's content moderation endpoint as discussed in the research paper and the associated dataset of 1,392 television episodes.
+The pipeline can be used to run the same audit using the dataset provided in this repository or on a new dataset.

 ## SCHEMA

 | Column Name | Source   | Explanation |